amicuchu/NintendoClientsWiki/LAN-Protocol.md

 #### Attribute list
 Each attribute list may contain up to 20 attributes.
 Every attribute is stored as a 4-byte integer.

+### Crypto Request
+If crypto is disabled this is filled with random data.

 ## (1) Browse reply
 | Offset | Size | Description |